juju/1.25-upgrade/juju2/README.md

 juju is devops distilled.

-Juju enables you to use [Charms](http://jujucharms.com/charms) to deploy your application architectures to EC2, OpenStack, Azure, HP your data center and even your own Ubuntu based laptop.
+Juju enables you to use [Charms](http://jujucharms.com/charms) to deploy your application architectures to EC2, OpenStack, Azure, GCE, your data center, and even your own Ubuntu based laptop.
 Moving between models is simple giving you the flexibility to switch hosts whenever you want — for free.

 For more information, see the [docs](https://jujucharms.com/docs/stable/getting-started).